What is Meditation

 was using in Hoshiarpur.

-I did not have the good luck to meet Sunyata face to face.
+I did not have the good fortune to meet Sunyata face to face, but I encountered Him through his lifelong friend S.N.
+Bharadwaj.

-When he was 14 his father sold the farm and as a result, he was uprooted -- his word -- and left school.
-He trained as a horticulturist and then went abroad.
-He had jobs in France and Italy for a while but ended up in England where he worked as a gardener for 20 years.
+When he was 14, his father sold the farm, and as a result, he was uprooted—his word—and left school.
+He trained as a horticulturist and then went abroad, holding jobs in France and Italy for a while before ending up in England, where he worked as a gardener for 20 years.
 No record of this time exists.

 At the beginning of those 40 years he lived in a tree on a small island in the Ganges near Hardwar.
 Students from the college in the town would swim out to the island and he would climb down from the tree to talk to them.
 But eventually he ended up near Almora, about 7,000 feet up in